rickardd/form-validation-problem/README.md

   More tools that could be helpful is frameworks/libraries such as react, angular2.
 Preprosessor for css.
 A validation library. jsHint, mocha, karma, kss, jsDoc and so on...

-  Angular2: Has a component structure that isolatets css.
-I actually less and less feel I need a pre compressor since the css get's more simple and small for each component.
-Also livereload in the browser can inject the style change rather than refreshing the page.
+  Angular2: Has a component structure that isolates css.
+I actually less and less feel I need a pre-compressor since the css get's more simple and small for each component.
+Also live-reload in the browser can inject the style change rather than refreshing the page.
 This makes the development faster.